galasa-dev/cli/docs/generated/errors-list.md

 - GAL1142E: The {} field value, '{}', provided does not match formatting requirements.
 The {} field value must start with a character in the 'a-z' or 'A-Z' range, followed by any characters in the 'a'-'z', 'A'-'Z', '0'-'9', '.' (period), '-' (dash) or '_' (underscore) ranges only.
 - GAL1143E: Could not query run results.
 Server returned a non-200 code ({})
 - GAL1144E: Could not use url '{}' to retrieve the contents of the test catalog from stream '{}'.
 Http error from the Galasa server is '{}'
 - GAL1145E: Could not get list of tokens from API server.
 Reason: '{}'.
-Please ensure you have allocated a personal access token and configured your client program by storing it in your galasactl.properties file together with the related client ID and secret
+Please ensure you have allocated a personal access token and configured your client program by setting your GALASA_TOKEN as an environment variable or by storing it in your galasactl.properties file
 - GAL1225E: Failed to open file '{}' cause: {}.
 Check that this file exists, and that you have read permissions.
 - GAL1226E: Internal failure.
 Contents of gzip could be read, but not decoded.
 New gzip reader failed: file: {} error: {}
 - GAL1227E: Internal failure.
 Contents of gzip could not be decoded. {} error: {}